This unrestricted fund supports projects and programs addressing important Island issues and concerns and, to a limited extent, capital investments.

 This fund was established in 1986 for the benefit of the elderly residents of the town of Tisbury.

-Harriet N. Goldberg, who was raised on Martha’s Vineyard, bequeathed a portion of her estate to address the physical and spiritual needs of the Island’s commercial seafarers and individuals pursuing educational programs in preparation for commercial maritime careers.
+Harriet N. Goldberg, who was raised on Martha’s Vineyard, bequeathed a portion of her estate to address the physical and spiritual needs of the Island’s commercial seafarers and those who make their living on the sea, as well as individuals pursuing educational programs in preparation for commercial maritime careers.
 The fund, originally associated with the Boston Seaman’s Friend Society, was transferred to the Permanent Endowment in 2006 to insure that members of the Vineyard maritime community would continue to benefit from the financial support of the Goldberg Fund.

 Established in 2009 through a bequest from the estate of Lillian Hellman, this fund supports recreational, leisure and educational activities for school age children on Martha’s Vineyard both after school and during the summer months.
 Preference is given to programs serving children from Aquinnah.